adonisjs/v6-docs/content/docs/testing/database_tests.md

+---
+summary: "Learn how to test code that interacts with your databases in AdonisJS: simple steps for setting up, resetting, and keeping databases clean during tests."
+---

 # Database tests

 Database tests refer to testing how your application interacts with the database.
 This includes testing what is written to the database, how to run migrations before the tests, and how to keep the database clean between tests.